mmlacak/crochess/docs/source/libcc/ccpath.rst

     Macro to reset all flags in a complete path tree, for any given path node.

     Flags reset are both :c:member:`CcPathNode.visited` and :c:member:`CcPathNode.yielded`;
-    sub-nodes are any of :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`
+    sub-nodes are any of :c:member:`CcPathNode.fork`, :c:member:`CcPathNode.alt`.
-    or :c:member:`CcPathNode.sub`.

     :param path_tree__io: *Input/output* parameter, path node in a tree.
     :returns: :c:data:`true` if all flags had beed reset, :c:data:`false` otherwise.